archlinux/arch-boxes/README.md

 `iso_url` and the right `iso_checksum_url`.
 Then you can start the build for virtualbox only with the following command:

-On Arch Linux:

-`packer-io build -only=virtualbox-iso -var-file=local.json vagrant.json`

-On any other system:

 `packer build -only=virtualbox-iso -var-file=local.json vagrant.json`

-**Note** this is because of the name conflict with the AUR-Helpertool `packer` on Arch Linux.

 ## how to start the build process for official builds
 The official builds are done on our Arch Linux Buildserver.

-On Arch Linux:

-`packer-io build vagrant.json`

-On any other system:

 `packer build vagrant.json`

-**Note:** this is because of the name conflict with the AUR-Helpertool `packer` on Arch linux.

 ## providers